There are a number of ways that lawyers can volunteer to provide pro bono help:

 - Find out if your firm has a pro bono programme.
 If not, set one up!
 The Law Society of England and Wales has a pro bono hub with a number of tools to help law firms and in-house teams plan, develop or maintain a pro bono programme.

-- Finally, firms and in-house teams can also become members of LawWorks and have access to a range of volunteering opportunities.
+- Firms and in-house teams can become members of LawWorks and have access to a range of volunteering opportunities, training and support.

 - Please register to volunteer with Advocate (the pro bono charity of the Bar).
 There are cases in all areas of law suitable for second-six pupils up to silks.
 Whether it is advice, drafting or representation, your assistance will be invaluable to their applicants.